 Common and San Pedro types of fig trees (Ficus carica) are good for Alabama gardeners.
 These types produce fruits even if insect pollination of the flowers never occurs.
 Figs resemble large multistemmed shrubs than traditional looking trees, but their reliable fruit production and winter hardiness are terrific all across the state.
 Extreme winter cold may kill back some branch tips, but fig plants rejuvenate readily once spring warmth returns.

 Sweet cherries are not recommended for Alabama gardens because they bloom so early and are killed by untimely spring frosts, so focus on growing sour cherry (Prunus spp.) cultivars, which bloom later in spring and avoid the frosts altogether.
 Another bonus for sour cherries is that they produce fruits without the need for companion trees nearby to ensure flower pollination.

 The Alabamian can grow American persimmons (Diospyros virginiana) or Asian persimmons (Diospyros kaki), commonly referred to as Japanese or Oriental persimmons.
 Ripe fruits are sweet to tart in flavor, ripening late in autumn as the foliage turns orange and red.
 Unripe fruits have an astringent quality that makes them inedible.
 Plant multiple trees of persimmons to ensure cross-pollination for the largest production of fruits.

 Best Plum Tree Varieties

-When it comes to growing plums in Alabama, Japanese plums are better grown in the South than European dessert plums.
+When it comes to growing plums in Alabama, Japanese plums (Prunus salicina) are better grown in the South than European dessert plums.
 In fact, the most disease-resistant and hardy plums for Alabama are those made from complex hybridization among European, Japanese and native American plum species.
 Plant multiple plum trees for increased flower pollination.